cn1adil24/Chat-App/README.md

-# Chat-App
+# Chat Application

-A simple chat application between client and server
+A simple chat application between client and server in C#